section-engineering-education/engineering-education/content/articles/spam-detection-model-using-scikit-learn/index.md

 - [References](#references)

 ### Prerequisites
-A reader should know the following to have a clear understanding of this tutorial.
+A reader should know the following to understand this tutorial clearly.

 - Be well equipped with [Python programming](/engineering-education/python-projects-for-beginners/) skills.
 - Understand the concepts of [machine learning.](/engineering-education/house-price-prediction/)